You are hereHome › Dates & Deadlines

 - At A Glance

 Below are our application deadlines.
 All application materials must be received in our office by these dates for consideration.
-Early Action is available to freshman applicants to all schools and colleges, with the excepton of the School of Music, Theatre & Dance, which has a single deadline of December 1.
-The advantage of applying Early Action is a decision by December 24, 2012.
+Early Action is available to freshman applicants to all schools and colleges, with the exception of the School of Music, Theatre & Dance and the Taubman College of Architecture & Urban Planning.
+The advantage of applying Early Action is a decision by December 24, 2014.

 Financial Aid Deadlines